Email FacebookTwitterMenu burgerClose thin

 Rule of 55 vs. 72(t)

-In order for a distribution to qualify as penalty-free, you have to take payments for a period of five years or until you turn age 59.5, whichever comes later.
-The IRS allows you to choose from one of three calculation methods for determining your substantially equal periodic payments:
+To qualify for penalty-free withdrawals, payments must continue for at least five years or until age 59 ½, whichever is later.
+The IRS allows you to choose from one of three calculation methods for determining your substantially equal periodic payments (SEPP): the required minimum distribution (RMD) method, the amortization method and the annuitization method

 Rule of 55 vs. Rule 72(t): Which Is Better?